Chapter 6: Supporting the Business-Level Strategy: Competitive and Cooperative Moves

 Joint Ventures

-A is a cooperative arrangement that involves two or more organizations each contributing to the creation of a new entity.
+A joint venture is a cooperative arrangement that involves two or more organizations each contributing to the creation of a new entity.
 The partners in a joint venture share decision-making authority, control of the operation, and any profits that the joint venture earns.
 Naturally, firms tend to form joint ventures, rather than pursuing the opportunity themselves, when there is some key advantage in working with another company(s) (shared risk, size of investment, etc.) sufficient to justify the additional effort necessary to create and start a joint venture.

 International expansion is one area where joint ventures can be found.
 The risk and cost of entering a different geographic area, and associated culture, can lead firms into creating a joint venture to reduce risk and cultural learning, and costs of market entry.
 In April 2011, a joint venture was created between Merck and Sun Pharmaceutical Industries Ltd., an Indian pharmaceutical company.
 The purpose of the joint venture is to create and sell generic drugs in developing countries.
 In a press release, a top executive at Sun stressed that each side has important strengths to contribute: “This joint venture reinforces [Sun’s] strategy of partnering to launch products using our highly innovative delivery technologies around the world.
 Merck has an unrivalled reputation as a world leading, innovative, research-driven pharmaceutical company (Merck, 2011).”
 Both firms contributed executives to the new organization, reflecting the shared decision making and control involved in joint ventures.